ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Identity access expiry - the window in which the access key is valid
   * Lock box information (optional, if known)
       * Lockbox domain - if lockbox domain is known in advance, this is the domain for the lockbox to use
-      * Lockbox key "identity half" - this is client side base-64 encoded XORed portion of the lockbox key that must be combined with the server side portion of the key to create the full lockbox key.
+      * Lockbox key - this is client side base-64 encoded lockbox key.
       * Lockbox reset flag - this flag is used if the lockbox must be reset with a new password and all data within to be flushed.

 ### Returns